Avoid the costs of manual handling slips, trips and falls

 Loads themselves can be as diverse as a box of goods, an animal or a patient, and the environments in which injuries occur include everything from a factory, office and hospital to a bank or building site – or even while making deliveries.

-The Manual Handling Operations Regulations 1992 (MHOR), as amended in 2002 (‘the Regulations’) exist to help prevent many of these injuries.
+The Manual Handling Operations Regulations 1992 (MHOR) exist to help prevent many of these injuries.
 Unfortunately, for all parties involved injuries do happen, affecting both individuals involved and creating cost and disruption to a business.

 The HSE Health and Safety statistics for 2014/15 reported: